raleel/mythras-srd/0005_Combat.md

 No damage is inflicted as part of the leap; however, a subsequently prone victim cannot recover his footing until either his attacker leaves, or they eventually win a Special Effect permitting them to Arise.
 In addition, leaping attacks only work against opponents of up to twice the attacker's SIZ.
 A target can make themselves more difficult to knock down by proactive use of the Brace Combat Action, provided they are aware of the impending leap attack.

-### Outmanoeuvring
+### Outmaneuvering

 A character facing multiple opponents can use movement to limit the number which can attack him at any time, constantly shifting position, forcing foes to interfere with one another.
-Outmanoeuvring requires that the character has room to move about and is not pinned in a confining area.
+Outmaneuvering requires that the character has room to move about and is not pinned in a confining area.

-Outmanoeuvring requires that the character engages his opponents in a group Opposed Roll of Evade skills.
-Every participant, both the manoeuvring character and those foes who wish to corner him, must spend an Action Point.
-Then they each roll once and those who fail to beat the manoeuvring character's roll cannot attack him for the remainder of that Combat Round, being blocked by their allies or terrain features.
+Outmaneuvering requires that the character engages his opponents in a group Opposed Roll of Evade skills.
+Every participant, both the maneuvering character and those foes who wish to corner him, must spend an Action Point.
+Then they each roll once and those who fail to beat the maneuvering character's roll cannot attack him for the remainder of that Combat Round, being blocked by their allies or terrain features.

-If the manoeuvring character beats all of his opponents, one has the choice of safely engaging a single foe for the rest of the Round or Withdrawing from the fight completely.
+If the maneuvering character beats all of his opponents, one has the choice of safely engaging a single foe for the rest of the Round or Withdrawing from the fight completely.

 ### Passive Blocking